rackerlabs/rackspace-how-to/content/general/networking-fundamentals.md

 Ack Num       1001
 ```

-Rackspace has sent the first 2 parts of the page (remember, computers
+Rackspace has sent the first 2 parts of the page and whippoorwill has
-always start counting at 0 and you should too!) and whippoorwill has
 acknowledged both of those parts.
 Now, whippoorwill decides that it's
-ready to terminate the connection.
+ready to terminate the connection as it will no longer be requesting
+further data.

 ```
 whippoorwill  ->   rackspace